HunterCS-Ayzman/CSCI499/exercises/Inspiration.md

 * How might we use wearables and/or sensors to enhance a design researcher’s ability to draw more valuable insights while in the field? (frog)
 * How might we increase consumers’ understanding of how to take advantage of Smart Home tech?
 (Samsung)
 * How might we help people write more clearly, effectively, and grammatically?
 (Grammarly)

+### Wild Cards

+One point of inspiration that I like is encouraging people to take two separate themes and see what interesting HMWs or ideas you can generate from that.
+For instance, what cool stuff can you come up with if you combine "healthcare" and "music," or "transportation" and "compassion?"